Dry Skin Care Guide: Causes, Daily Routine and Hydration Tips

 Skin Disorders

-How to Know If You Have Dry Skin?
+How to Know If You Have Dry Skin

-- Tightness after washing
+- Tightness after washing.

-- Rough or flaky texture
+- Rough or flaky texture.

-- Skin that looks dull or tired
+- Skin that looks dull or tired.

-- Fine lines appearing more defined
+- Fine lines appearing more defined.

-- Mild itching
+- Mild itching or irritation.

-- Makeup settling into dry areas
+- Makeup settling into dry areas.

 Building the Right Daily Routine for Dry Skin

-Dry skin benefits from richer textures.
-Creams containing shea butter, squalane, or skin friendly oils provide lasting comfort and reduce moisture loss during the day.
+- Creams with shea butter, squalane, or barrier-supporting ingredients can help reduce moisture loss during the day.

 Weekly Care to Support Hydration